-Galaxy Rangers: Zozo is a very cheerful and laid back guy, even in the middle of a brawl with guys twice his size.
+In Adventures of the Galaxy Rangers, Zozo is a very cheerful and laid back guy, even in the middle of a brawl with guys twice his size.
 It's not like he can't stop smiling, it just takes a lot for him to choose not to.

 Taz-Mania: Whatever he's actually feeling, Bull Gator is, in verbiage and tone, almost invariably cheerful and collected about the situation.
 Even when he's facing down a Tasmanian Devil who regards mauling him as good, clean, Sunday-afternoon fun.

 In Thomas the Tank Engine, the title character kept his grin throughout the whole entire episode of "Thomas And Trevor".